TheArturthur/CoppermindScraper/Cosmere/The Girl Who Looked Up.md

 ## The Tellings

 Whilst exploring [[Urithiru\|Urithiru]], [[Shallan\|Shallan]] tells the tale as a play, using [[/wiki/Surgebinding#Illumination]] in an amphitheater to create an image of the scenes in the play and eventually emulating a shadowy crowd watching from the stalls.
 Shallan's narrative tells of a hopeful tale, with an unfortunate end.
 The story is then repeated by [[Hoid\|Hoid]] to Shallan while she is in [[Kholinar\|Kholinar]], after discovering her attempts at helping the native residents had failed.
 His version of the story includes details of what happened after the girl passed the wall.

 ## Trivia
 Brandon based the story on the various versions of
 For a while, Brandon and [[Isaac Stewart\|Isaac Stewart]] were planning on making a picture book based on the story, with Isaac's art.
 Due to creative differences with the potential publisher, the idea was temporarily shelved, although there are still plans to make a series of picture books based on [[Hoid\|Hoid's]] stories.
+At the 2025 FanX convention, it was announced that a crowdfunding campaign would launch in 2026 for a collection known as **.

 https://coppermind.net/wiki/The_Girl_Who_Looked_Up